This is truly Mixing & Matching gone mad...

 It was rushed to completion for that year's Twelfth Night celebrations (during which a friend of mine was receiving her Laurel in the SCA!), and was ultimately restyled with a black tall hat.

-But apart from the above image, the only two photographs I have are this hotel room mirror selfie and shot standing against a black curtain...in which we can see absolutely nothing (thought I still think it's a fun visual).
+But apart from the above image, the only two photographs I have are this hotel room mirror selfie and a shot standing against a black curtain...in which we can see absolutely nothing (thought I still think it's a fun visual).

 And for a long time, that was that...